Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 We can deduce some useful information by looking at these plots.

-For example, we can notice that variables such as "Saturated_Fat", "Dietary_Fibre", "Vitamin_C", and "Iron" are typically either absent or present in small quantities in the beverages.
+For example, we can notice that variables such as "Saturated_Fat", "Dietary_Fiber", "Vitamin_C", and "Iron" are typically either absent or present in small quantities in the beverages.
 In particular, the frequency of these variables rapidly diminishes as their levels increase.
 On the other hand, the variables "Calories", "Total_Fat", "Trans_Fat", and "Total_Carbohydrates" show a wide range of values across different beverage types, going from high levels in some beverages to minimal amounts in others.